School Year

 (View Marzano Model)

 Increase teacher efficacy in the area of science teaching through the strategic use of academic coaches to support collaboration among the team, increase the use of effective instructional strategies, engage teachers in differentiated and timely professional development, and provide structures to differentiate and support students.
-We will focus on the Marzano Strategy, "Helping students process new content".
+We will focus on the Marzano Strategy, "Using questions to help students elaborate on content".

 Action #1